About

 Working with Spirits of the Sea

-Since moving to Cornwall, I discovered the ocean played a significant role in my life.
-Working with sea energies has produced remarkable results in my work and these were enhanced by researching the connections of the moon, tides, shore life and plants.
-I also researched the fascinating history of ancestral Wisewomen who worked in unison with sea spirits and am intrigued by the myths and local legends of merfolk and sea monsters.
+Since moving to Cornwall, the ocean has played a significant role in my life.
+Working with sea energies has produced remarkable results in my work that are enhanced by understanding the connection of the moon, tides, shore life and plants.
+I have researched the history of ancestral Wisewomen who worked in unison with sea spirits.
+The myths and local legends of merfolk and sea monsters are fascinating.

 The following description is from “In The Chime Hours”: